Office for Budget Responsibility: Establishment

 The OBR was initially chaired by Sir Alan Budd who, along with Geoffrey Dicks and Graham Parker, formed the Budget Responsibility Committee.
 Budd had been a founding member of the MPC; Dicks was chief economist at Novus Capital and former chief economist of the Royal Bank of Scotland; and Parker headed up the Treasury’s public sector finances team.
 The remainder of the initial team comprised eight staff seconded from the Treasury.
 The initial team provided recommendations to the Chancellor on the role of the permanent OBR.

 The OBR produced its first forecast for public finances shortly before the June 2010 budget with the second at the June budget incorporating the impact of newly announced measures.
 Colin Talbot, Chair of Public Policy and Management at Manchester Business School and Treasury adviser on public spending, questioned the credibility of the new organisation.
-He said that the body could not be set up in time to judge the forecasts in the June 2010 United Kingdom Budget.
+He said that the body could not be set up in time to judge the forecasts in the June 2010 United Kingdom budget.
 In his opinion, the OBR would not be sufficiently independent of politicians or the Executive to remove the politics from economic decision-making.
 The office made adjustments to its forecasts in the week before the June 2010 budget.
 These were thought to be politically favourable to the coalition government and so cast doubt on its independence.

 In July 2010 it was announced that Budd would not continue in the role after his initial 3-month contract expired.
 The Financial Times reported "His departure was expected and Sir Alan had let it be known privately that he had never intended to serve as chairman of the OBR for anything other than a short period.
 His contract spanned the emergency Budget, leaving enough time thereafter to advise on the legislation needed to establish the OBR on a permanent basis."
 Speculation on his successor had included Rachel Lomax, John Gieve, Andrew Dilnot, Robert Chote, Michael Scholar and Ruth Lea.

 In September 2010, Chancellor George Osborne announced that Robert Chote had been appointed as the new Chairman of the Budget Responsibility Committee (BRC).
 The two other members of the BRC were Prof. Sir Stephen Nickell, a former member of the Bank of England Monetary Policy Committee and Graham Parker CBE, who formerly headed up the Treasury's public sector finances team.
 Oversight Board was also created comprising the three BRC members plus two external members Kate Barker and Lord Terry Burns acting as non-Executive Directors.

+The OBR was placed on a statutory footing by the Budget Responsibility and National Audit Act 2011.